 - persistent dizziness

 Over time, MS can cause new lesions to form.
-Existing lesions may also grow larger, which might cause a relapse or acute flare-up of symptoms.
+Existing lesions may also grow larger, which might cause a relapse or an acute flare-up of symptoms.
 This happens when your symptoms get worse or new symptoms develop.

 It’s also possible to develop lesions without noticeable symptoms.
-Only 1 in 10 lesions causes outward effects according to the National Institute of Neurological Disorders and Stroke (NINDS).
+Only

 To help slow the progression of MS, many treatments are available.
 Early diagnosis and treatment might help prevent the development of new lesions.